 There are four restrooms with toilets, urinals, and sinks.
-Faucet flow rates are at 2.0 gallons per minute (gpm) or lower.
-Toilets are rated at 1.7 gallons per flush (gpf) and urinals are rated at 1.0 gpf.
+Faucet flow rates are at 2.2 gallons per minute (gpm) or higher for the six sinks seen on site.

 3 ENERGY USE AND COSTS

 Twelve months of utility billing data are used to develop annual energy consumption and cost data.
 This information creates a profile of the annual energy consumption and energy costs.